popgenDK/courses/advBinf/exercises/SNPandGenotypeCalling.md

-# title NGS: SNP calling, genoptype calling, allele frequencies, Imputation and EM algorithm
+# NGS: SNP calling, genoptype calling, allele frequencies, Imputation and EM algorithm

 We will work on 33 European samples where we have reduced the genome so there is very little data.